 In the summer of 2008, the Operation SMART program began as a two-week STEM camp for 20 middle school girls teaching information technology skills related to the engineer design process, blogging, and web design using HTML coding.
 This goal now became a passion for Cherice as she realized the necessity to create more academic and career opportunities for girls, especially those from low-income communities.
 Through her leadership, the Operation SMART program has grown substantially and is now serving over 300 girls in 1st-8th grades in Philadelphia and Camden.
 Her initiative has led to the program becoming one of the most widely-funded and popular programs for Girls Inc. The organization now offers a range of Operation SMART programs ranging from Robotics, Aerospace Engineering, Energy, Environmental science, coding, and math initiatives.
 Cherice is now a National Girls Inc. Trainer for the Operation SMART program.

-Over the past five years, Cherice has served as the Education & Outreach Coordinator.
+Cherice serves as the Associate Director of Programs and Advocacy.
 Through her leadership, she works in collaboration with the Director of Programs and Community Engagement to establish community partnerships, train interns and staff, and leads the initiative on program evaluation — spearheading the implementation of TraxSolutions8 and the Strong, Smart and Bold Outcome Measurement Survey.
 She is also the lead facilitator for programming at the Philadelphia Juvenile Justice Services Center.

 In her spare time, Cherice is an avid baker, loves reading newest novels, and DIY projects.
 She is married and has cat named Rocky.